ACEnglish/adotto/regions/README.md

 Creating the final annotation
 =============================

+This is only relevant for v0.1.
+Go to `intersection/` for v0.2+

 As of right now, we have tr regions (simple chr:start-end) and annotations (coordinates + other info).
 Since there can be multiple annotations per-region, it makes sense to combine these two files into one to facilitate analysis.
 We'll design this file for use with `truvari anno trf`, but it can be adopted to other uses.
 The final file format will be a